pbernet/ng-lift-chat/README.md

 A slightly enhanced version of the basic ng-lift chat example.

-For the sake of demonstration an additional `ChatInputBinding` pipes up changes on the client chatInput field via the `UserIsTypingBinder` to the server.
+For the sake of demonstrating the power of lift-ng binders an additional `ChatInputBinding` pipes up changes on the client chatInput field via the `UserIsTypingBinder` to the server.
 On the server all typing users are prefixed with an asterisk * and the new list of users is piped down through `UsersBinding` to the client via `UserBinder`.

 How to run